Stan Mullis: NASCAR Whelen All-American Series

-Mullis regularly drives at Las Vegas Motor Speedway in the No. 20 Port City car with sponsorship from TLC Resorts Vacation Club.
+Mullis regularly drives at Las Vegas Motor Speedway in the No. 20 Port City car with sponsorship from his company, TLC Resorts Vacation Club.

 NASCAR Xfinity Series

 In 2017, Mullis made his NASCAR debut in the No. 40 Chevrolet Camaro for MBM Motorsports at Iowa.
 He started 39th and finished 32nd.

-In 2018, Mullis returned to MBM Motorsports, but drove the No. 66 Chevrolet instead at Iowa.
+In 2018, Mullis returned to MBM Motorsports, but drove the No. 66 Chevrolet instead, once again at Iowa.
 This time, he started 38th and finished 33rd.

-He returned in 2019 with a best finish of 23rd at Iowa.
+He returned in 2019 for six races, scoring a best finish of 23rd at Iowa.

-In 2020, he made a one-off appearance at the season finale at Phoenix with MBM's No. 66.
+In 2020, he made a one-off appearance at the season finale at Phoenix with MBM's No. 66, finishing 28th.

-Two years later, he would attempt the No. 13 for two races, but he failed to qualify for both of them.
+In 2022, he would attempt the No. 13 for two races, but he failed to qualify for both of them.

 Personal life

-Outside of racing, Mullis is a businessman, and owns a vacation timeshare company called TLC Resorts which would later sponsor him in his Xfinity Series' races.
+Outside of racing, Mullis is a businessman, and owns a vacation timeshare company called TLC Resorts which would later sponsor him in his Xfinity Series races.
 The business first started in 2009.